- What is Apache JMeter 5.2?

 So, this is all about the latest version of Apache JMeter 5.2, its features, advantages, etc. Since it is completely based on Java, anyone with prior knowledge of Java can master the testing tool with ease.

-If you have any questions about Apache JMeter, please send them to us on the comments section below.
+If you have any questions about latest features in Apache JMeter 5.2 or about the apache JMeter latest version, please send them to us on the comments section below.
 We will be happy to answer them for you.